yash04747/docs/docs/premium/date-time-picker.md

 'placeholder' => 'Datetime'
 ```
 ## Min/Max Date Options
 The `date-min` and `date-max` arguments accept either an integer value or the array value shown in the table below.
 When setting the `date-min` and `date-max` arguments as integers, the `date-min` argument begins the selectable range
 with the number of days beginning at the current date.
 Setting it to `0` begins the selectable range at today's date,
 setting it to `1` begins on the day after the current date, and so on.
 The `date-max` argument as an integer sets the
 number of days in the actual range.
-Setting it to `30` would create a 30 day range.
+Setting it to `30` would create a 30-day range.

 Alternatively, setting the `date-min` and `date-max` ranges as an array of month, day, and year values allows you to
-select a date specific range at any point in the calender.
+select a date specific range at any point in the calendar.

 |Name|Type|Default|Description|
 |--- |--- |--- |--- |